-- established by October 15th.
-If considering this option, you should first consult your Agricultural Advisor - After January 15th the crop may be destroyed by chemical or mechanical means or by grazing.
-Please specify the means of destruction when you apply, or discuss with your agricultural advisor - The species used within the crop mix are for you to decide, however you should specify your choice in your application - Fertiliser should not be applied to the crop - Advice should be sought from your Agricultural Advisor to deem if field is suitable - Grazing of cover crops in surface water catchments is permitted but not until after January 31st - Ploughing is not permitted, however the use of light cultivation techniques is recommended - It is recommended you discuss this option with an agronomist or your Agricultural Advisor - Any crop sown created for Ecological Focus Area (EFA, CAP greening criteria) cannot be claimed under STEPS.
-EFA is a regulatory requirement which cannot be funded by STEPS - Cover crops funded by Severn Trent cannot count towards any grown under the SFI.
+- The crop must be established by September 15th, to ensure good ground cover - Cover crops sown after maize may be applied for at a rate of £45 per hectare.
+However, they must be established by October 15th.
+If considering this option, you should first consult your Agricultural Advisor - The selected crop must give good ground cover; maize or miscanthus is not accepted - Fertiliser should not be applied to the crop

+- Advice should be sought from your Agricultural Advisor to deem if field is suitable - The crop must remain in situ until at least January 15th.
+In some cases crops may be destroyed earlier e.g. if also being used as a biofumigant.
+However this should be discussed with your Agricultural Advisor - Grazing of cover crops in surface water catchments is permitted but not until after January 31st - Ploughing is not permitted, however the use of light cultivation techniques is recommended - It is recommended you discuss this option with an agronomist or your Agricultural Advisor - Any crop sown created for Ecological Focus Area (EFA, CAP greening criteria) cannot be claimed under STEPS.
+EFA is a regulatory requirement which cannot be funded by STEPS.